GNS-Science/nzshm-opensha/doc/rupture_generation_in_opensha-ucerf3.md

 We've created a small subset of the Hikurangi fault surface in a set of (9 tiles)[https://github.com/GNS-Science/nshm-nz-opensha/blob/master/test/NSHM_NZ/inversion/fixtures/patch_4_10.csv].

-From this we've created a rupture generator test to explore the rupture generatio as it stands.
+From this we've created a rupture generator test to explore the rupture generator as it stands.

-AS the subduction zone fault is mauch larger than a typical surface fault it is divided into subsections in two axes, unlike surface faults which are only divided longitudinally.
-This 2 axes relationship isn't specifically supported in the codebase today, but thre's still some applicatability as it stands.
+The subduction zone fault is much larger than a typical surface fault, so it is divided into subsections in two axes, whereas surface faults are only divided longitudinally.
+This 2 axes relationship isn't supported in the codebase today, but there's still some testable functionality.

-So for the test we see this:
+In (the test)[https://github.com/GNS-Science/nshm-nz-opensha/blob/d691b6bf1c89126ce6f787ec9681b19d4ed21f07/test/NSHM_NZ/inversion/InterfaceFaultSectionTest.java#L108] we see this:

-### 1) load 9 tiles as list of subsections
+### 1) Load the 9 tiles as list of subsections

-as FaultSection objects

 ```
 ...